 By Kara Sherrer

-Students just beginning their b-school research journey have likely discovered the MBA and the Executive MBA program options.
-One of the major differences that often jumps out between these 2 programs is the much higher acceptance rate for Executive MBA programs vs. daytime MBA programs.
+Students just beginning their b-school research journey have likely discovered the MBA and the Executive MBA program (EMBA) options.
+One of the major differences that often jumps out between these 2 programs is the much higher acceptance rate for EMBA programs vs. daytime MBA programs.
 These acceptance rates prompt many prospective students to wonder, “is it easier to get into an Executive MBA program?”

 How is the admission process different for an MBA vs an Executive MBA?

-While the application requirements for MBA and Executive MBA programs may look similar at first glance, there are actually some key differences.
-Many well-regarded Executive MBA programs, including the one at Vanderbilt Business, heavily vet candidates before they submit applications, and in some cases may actually conduct the interview before the application is complete.
+While the application requirements for MBA and EMBA programs may look similar at first glance, there are actually some key differences.
+Many well-regarded EMBA programs, including the one at Vanderbilt Business, heavily vet candidates before they submit applications and, in some cases, may actually conduct the interview before the application is complete.
 This contrasts with an MBA program, where it’s more incumbent on candidates to reach out to admissions and recruiting officers if they want to talk before submitting an application.

 “If you’re going to quit your job and go to a daytime MBA program, your boss knows you’re going to quit, you know you’re going to quit.
 You don’t know where you’re going to go per se, but you know you’re going to go back to school.
 With an executive program, it’s a different undertaking,” she added.